camelot-framework/camelot-embedded-sample/README.md

-# Terra embedded
+# Camelot embedded

-Пример того, как можно использовать встроенную терру.
+Example showing the way how to use the Camelot framework embedded